ealter/Elm-GUIs/paper/paper.md

 * An implementation of desktop-style menu in Elm, which incorporates several noteworthy "tricks".
 Eliot, expand here please.
 * An analysis of TodoFRP, the current state-of-the-art in dynamic Elm GUIs.
-We demonstrate how it operates in the absence of our technique, and how it would apply.
+We demonstrate how it operates in the absence of our technique, and how it could operate in its presence.

-Section 1 introduces Elm, signals, and the prohibition on signals of signals.
+Section 2 introduces Elm, signals, and the prohibition on signals of signals.
 It may be skipped by those already familiar with those topics.
-Section 2 presents a first attempt at a menu and details the issue we encountered.
-Section 3 presents Elm's hover detection for DOM elements and how it can be extended to meet our needs.
-Section 4 analyzes TodoFRP.
-Section 5 explains our menu implementation in detail.
-Section 6 concludes with a notice to the Elm community.
+Section 3 presents a first attempt at a menu and details the issue we encountered.
+Section 4 presents Elm's hover detection for DOM elements and how it can be extended to meet our needs.
+Section 5 analyzes TodoFRP.
+Section 6 explains our menu implementation in detail.
+Section 7 concludes with a notice to the Elm community.

-This sentence needs a home:
+Sentences that need a home:
 We have opted for clarity and thoroughness over brevity.
+This paper uses both general, theory-bound techniques and practical hacks to achieve its goals.

 ###Signals: Time-varying values
 Elm: compilation, runtime, implementation details